Lehrhaus is one of those ideas that sounds gimmicky until you notice how many old problems it quietly solves.

 Lehrhaus flips the order.

 Its own language emphasizes food, drink, classes, one-to-one learning, and a space where people of all backgrounds can come in.
 The hospitality is not there to decorate the Jewish content.
 It is there to make entry easier.
 Someone can show up for dinner, stay for a class, browse a shelf, book a study session, or simply sit inside a Jewish room that does not demand immediate fluency.
+For readers who know what a yeshiva is, the contrast is useful: Lehrhaus borrows the seriousness of text study while changing the social doorway.

 That is why the tavern part matters.
 Taverns are old social technologies.
 They let people linger, argue, overhear, wander in, and come back.
 Synagogues and schools do different work.
 Lehrhaus is trying to restore a missing kind of Jewish public place.